heig-vd-dai-course/heig-vd-dai-course/05.03-smtp-and-ncat/README.md

 Feedback is provided as follows:

-- A feedback on the GitHub Discussion or the pull request (PR).
-- The solution of the practical content.
+- No formal feedback is provided.

 The evaluation does not result in a grade.